usgs/wdfn-blog/content/NextGen_Go_Live.md

 ### How-To Video

-In this 5-minute video, discover how you can easily use these Next Generation monitoring location pages.
+In this short video, discover how you can easily use these Next Generation monitoring location pages.
+We'll walk you through common functions and page uses.
 Please check back soon for a link to this video!

 ### Next Generation Summary Video

 We recorded this talk just for you.
-In less than 10 minutes, it describes all the changes that are happening, and why.
+In just a few minutes, this video describes all the changes that are happening to the monitoring location pages, and why.
 Please check back soon for a link to this video!

 ## Who can you contact about these changes?